projectcontour/contour/design/routing-design.md

 A wildcard match allows for a portion of a path to be dynamic.

 For example, we could define a wildcard style path: `/app2/*/foo`, but not `/app2/*`.
-Wildcard paths are be able to delegated without issue as long as the `*` is bounded by paths.
-The previous example ending with `*` has too large of a match to allow for delegation.
+If the path ends with `*` has too large of a match to allow for delegation.
 If this is encountered, Contour will set the status to be error for the corresponding HTTPProxy.

-*Note: The type of route match will still need to be specified (e.g. prefix, or path).
-The examples below show a `prefix` match, but a `path` match would work as well.*

 ##### Root HTTPProxy: